NVIDIA/cub/CONTRIBUTING.md

 ## Create a Development Branch

-All work should be done in a development branch (also called a "topic branch") and not directly in the `master` branch.
+All work should be done in a development branch (also called a "topic branch") and not directly in the `main` branch.
 This makes it easier to manage multiple in-progress patches at once, and provides a descriptive label for your patch as it passes through the review system.

-To create a new branch based on the current `master`:
+To create a new branch based on the current `main`:

 ```
-# Checkout local master branch:
+# Checkout local main branch:
 cd /path/to/cub/sources
-git checkout master
+git checkout main

-# Sync local master branch with github:
+# Sync local main branch with github:
 git pull

-# Create a new branch named `my_descriptive_branch_name` based on master:
+# Create a new branch named `my_descriptive_branch_name` based on main:
 git checkout -b my_descriptive_branch_name

 # Verify that the branch has been created and is currently checked out: